charlie115/act/README.md

 ### Deployment ###

-This app is deployed as a docker container.
+This project is deployed as a docker container.
 You can check the Dockerfile for more information if you want to know the detailed steps.

-Normally, this container is deployed to the prod together with other [arbitrage_community](https://bitbucket.org/arbitrage-community-website/arbitrage_community/) apps.
+This container is deployed to the prod together with other [arbitrage_community](https://bitbucket.org/arbitrage-community-website/arbitrage_community/) projects.
+But before that, we have to build the image for this project so it can be included in [arbitrage_community](https://bitbucket.org/arbitrage-community-website/arbitrage_community/) deployment.

+We normally build images in the server itself.
+So first, we place our source code in the server (under `/opt/`), then we build the image.

+1. Go to project directory.
+    ```
+    cd /opt/news_core
+    ```
+    *Clone the repository if it doesn't exist yet.*

+2. Build the appropriate image.
+    ```
+    docker build . --target {env} -t {image-name}
+    ```

+    * Image name for test environment: `news-core:test`
+    * Image name for production: `news-core`
+        * *(Which is the same as `news-core:latest`)*

+Then it's good to go.
+Container will be up once `docker compose up` is run in [arbitrage_community](https://bitbucket.org/arbitrage-community-website/arbitrage_community/).